Rishika70/Rishika70/README.md

 I am a Machine Learning Enthusiast !!🔭👩‍🦳

-I am currently learning Generative AI and Deep Learning.
+I am currently Pursuing Master's in Computer Science in Data science and AI 👩‍💻⚙️

 Let's connect and talk more about Artificial Intelligence.🔭⚙️